ryedin/site/_guide/06-environment.md

 phase: build
 ---

-Environment is a set of configuration values for Services.
+The _environment_ is a set of configuration values for services.

-Extracting configuration out of your app code and into the Environment enables you to use the same Image in development, staging and production.
+Extracting configuration out of your app code and into the environment enables you to use the same image in development, staging and production.

-Environment is defined with the `environment:` section in `docker-compose.yml`:
+The environment is defined with the `environment:` section in `docker-compose.yml`:

 <pre class="file diff" title="docker-compose.yml">
 <span class="diff-u">version: '2'</span>